lokesh-madireddi/Content/Kubernetes.md

   * Service Discovery
       1. Labels and Selectors comes to play.
       2. This will connect to pods based on lables and selectors not with IP Address.

+Kubectl actually depend on a file call kubeconfig file which contains list of clusters.
+There contains CONTEXT which will tell that you to which cluster you connected to at the point of time